ghimiresdp/python-notes/course/c01_basics/Chapter 1 Basics.md

 ## What is an interpreter

 - A computer program that directly executes instructions without requiring to be compiled to a machine level code.
 - The code executes line-by-line when required
 - Unlike compiler, it runs instructions until the line where error is spotted
 - It does not generate intermediary code, hence, is highly efficient in terms of memory
 - Drawback: Needs to be interpreted every time
 - Programming languages such as Perl, Python, MATLAB, QBasic are interpreted programming languages

 ## Features of python

 ### Python is easy to code

-Python syntax is too easy and the code is so cleaner that anyone (even non-programmers understand python code easily)
+Python syntax is easy and the code is cleaner so that anyone can understand the python code easily.

-Hello world program in **C++** and **Java** vs **Python**
+#### Hello world program in **`C++`** and **`Java`** vs **`Python`**

 **C++**